tedhyu/Auto-Quer-ect/README.md

 1)  S3:  Set up and S3 bucket.
 In this case:  s3://athena-tedyu/
 2)  Athena:  Open Athena on AWS.
 Follow the instructions to set up "Running SQL Queries with Athena" here:  https://commoncrawl.org/2018/03/index-to-warc-files-and-urls-in-columnar-format/
 3)  Run Athena with the example in https://github.com/tedhyu/Auto-Querect/blob/master/athena/athena_instructions.txt
-4)  Start EMR in Amazon with Spark and Hadoop.
+4)  Start EMR with 1 ECS instance as Master in Amazon with Spark and Hadoop (Note: this example may only work with 1 ECS instance).
 SSH in.
 5)  Add the following to ~/.bashrc and type "source ~/.bashrc"<br>
 export SPARK_HOME=/usr/lib/spark<br>
 export PYTHONPATH=$SPARK_HOME/python/lib/py4j-0.10.7-src.zip:$PYTHONPATH  <br>